Hear straight from our graduates.

 Everything about Shillington from the studio environment, to the independence students were given when responding to a brief appealed to me.

-Designer at Billion Dollar Boy
+Senior Designer, Billion Dollar Boy

 Why did you pick Shillington to start your design career?
 What was it about our course?